 To live at Holderness is to be intellectually passionate and always curious; to be public–spirited and always attentive to the needs of others; to be physically active and always in touch with the outdoors; to be artistically creative and always conscious of the power of intuition and imagination; and to be aware, finally, of the spiritual dimensions of human experience.

-Don Henderson, now retired, often quoted Robert Frost when he was teaching here.
+The late Don Henderson often quoted Robert Frost when he was teaching here.
 Don said that his object in living was to unite his avocation and his vocation “as my two eyes make one in sight.”
 As a legendary Holderness history teacher and a former coach of the US National Ski Team, Don knew how to achieve that sort of vision.
 His work was full of playfulness, and he and other great teachers here have helped the whole community to live and work that way.